nordeim/View_WhatsApp_formatted_in_HTML/README.md

-# View_WhatsApp_formatted_in_HTML
+# view WhatsApp formatted AI output text or json file, convert to HTML
-view WhatsApp formatted AI output text or json file, convert to HTML
+This app lets you view AI-generated responses formatted in WhatsApp style with emojis.
+You can also convert the output responses to HTML.

 $ pip install PyQt6